djeada/Bash-Scripts/README.md

 <h1>Script shebang</h1>

-To utilize the bash interpreter, the first line of a script file must specify the absolute path to the bash executable to use:
+To use the bash interpreter, the first line of a script file must specify the absolute path to the bash executable:

 ```bash
 #!/usr/bin/env bash